citsystems/jsify/docs/_sources/using_dictionaries.rst.txt

 **Using View Functions with Jsified Dictionaries**

-The Jsify library provides standalone functions for retrieving views of a `JsonDict`'s keys, values, and items (`json_keys`, `json_values`, and `json_items`), similar to the standard dictionary methods in Python.
+The Jsify library provides standalone functions for retrieving views of a `Dict`'s keys, values, and items (`jsified_keys`, `jsified_values`, and `jsified_items`), similar to the standard dictionary methods in Python.
-These functions return a `JsonIterator`, which allows for iteration over the results while maintaining the JSON-like behavior of the data.
+These functions return a `Iterator`, which allows for iteration over the results while maintaining the JSON-like behavior of the data.

 **Example of Usage:**